 How to monetize a website via sponsored posts:

-- Start small; Kristy Ellington, a content marketer, and strategist recommends to start with smaller national brands and companies.
+- Start small – Kristy Ellington, a content marketer, and strategist recommends starting with smaller national brands and companies.

 - Build up a portfolio.

 - Partner with marketing and PR agencies.